How to fix File Explorer problems in Windows 10

 According to users, many File Explorer problems can be caused by IDT Audio, and in order to fix them, you need to remove this application.
 Once you remove it, it’s advised to delete all files and registry entries associated with it.
 This is too complicated to do manually, so it might be a good idea to remove IDT Audio using an uninstaller software.

-There are many great uninstaller tools available, but many users reported that they removed this application and all its files by using IObit Uninstaller (free download), Ashampoo Uninstaller or Revo Uninstaller, so feel free to try any of these tools.
+There are many great uninstaller tools available, but many users reported that they removed this application and all its files by using IObit Uninstaller (free download), so feel free to download it and try it. it is a great software from IObit and help you remove all the leftovers of an app or program so they won’t interfere with your system’s functionalities.

 Once you remove IDT audio, the problem should be completely resolved and your File Explorer will start working again.